Iseyin: Education

 Iseyin also has an ultra modern private Digital Library named Raji Oke-Esa Memorial Library, the library was commissioned by the Nigeria former president, General (Rtd.)
-Olusegun Obasanjo, and Ebedi Writers’ Residency situated at the hill-side of Barracks area of the city.
+Olusegun Obasanjo, and Ebedi Writers' Residency situated at the hill-side of Barracks area of the city.
 This International Residency has brought great writers, journalists and authors all over the world including Africa's first Nobel Laurel, Prof. Wole Soyinka, Jumoke Verissiomo, Funmi Aluko, Richard Ali, Paul Liam and others.

+List of Higher institution in Iseyin: